Hearing Process

 (4) The Registered Neighborhood Organization Notification Form.

-(6+) Can be previous Board of Adjustment cases on the property, plans, powers of attorney, letters, or any other exhibits that are presented.
+(6+) Can be plans, previous Board of Adjustment cases on the property, letters, or any other exhibits that are presented.

-9. The Board, the Zoning Administration and any objectors may ask questions of the Applicant.
+8. The Board & the Zoning Administration may ask questions of the Applicant.

-11. The Board, the Zoning Administration and the Applicant may ask questions of the objectors.
+12. The Board, the Zoning Administration and the Applicant may ask questions of the members of the public.

 Conduct at Hearings